HealthLinkBC File #12a, October 2013

 It is important for seniors to get the influenza vaccine before the flu season starts.

 In addition to the influenza vaccine, seniors should be immunized against pneumococcal disease.
-The pneumococcal vaccine protects against infections of the brain, bloodstream, lungs, or ear.
+The pneumococcal vaccine protects against infections of the brain, bloodstream, lungs, and ear.
 It is safe to get the influenza and pneumococcal vaccines at the same time.
 Most people only need 1 dose of pneumococcal vaccine and will not need a booster dose.

-Influenza Vaccination for Caregivers
+Influenza Immunization for Caregivers

 Influenza immunization is encouraged and provided free for family members, caregivers, and household contacts of seniors.